anovik/YandexTranslateCSharpSdk/README.md

 https://tech.yandex.com/translate/doc/dg/concepts/api-overview-docpage/

-According to the Terms of Use for the Yandex.Translate service, the text “Powered by Yandex.Translate” must be shown above or below the translation result, with a clickable link to the page http://translate.yandex.com/.
+According to the Terms of Use for the Yandex Translate service, the text “Powered by Yandex.Translate” must be shown above or below the translation result, with a clickable link to the page http://translate.yandex.com/.

 https://tech.yandex.com/translate/doc/dg/concepts/design-requirements-docpage/